2024 draft Labour Law: Key updates for Italian Labour Law

 • Certain employees are now excluded from quantitative limits for fixed-term agency agreements.

-• Unjustified absence of more than 15 days can result in termination at the employee's will, unless the employee proves unavoidable circumstances.
+• Unjustified absence of more than 15 days can result in a deemed resignation by the employee, disentitling them to statutory termination payments and state benefits, unless the employee proves that unavoidable events prevented them from communicating with their employer.

 • Probation periods for fixed-term agreements are set based on the length of employment, with a minimum of two days and a maximum of 30 days.